 Restrictions are sometimes called closed borders or travel bans.
 Requirements include quarantine, testing, and other various conditions (like filling in a health form for example).

 Example: When Canada removed its quarantine requirement, that changed absolutely nothing to who could enter Canada (restrictions didn’t change—only requirements changed).
-When Canada will remove its entry restrictions entirely on Sept.
-7th, that will change absolutely nothing for Canadians (Canadian restrictions don’t apply to Canadians—but requirements do).
+When Canada removed its entry restrictions for vaccinated foreigners on Sept.
+7th, that changed absolutely nothing for Canadians (Canadian restrictions don’t apply to Canadians—but requirements do).
 Completely separate concepts.